Anarcho-Coder/cmus-slow-art/README.md

 Passing slow-art.sh an integer number will set pixels width of the printed image.
 This defaults to 100 if left unset.
 The wider the picture the higher the resolution.

 I hope you enjoy using my weekend project for cmus.
-Feel free to leave any issues you may have here but I doubt that this porject will be updated in the future.
+Feel free to leave any issues you may have here but I doubt that this project will be updated in the future.

 Solidarty Forever,\
 SlowQueer